Now Accepting Nominations

 Vice President (1-2 hours per week) The Vice-President is responsible for serving as an unofficial, non-voting member of all Standing Committees.
 The Vice-President shall abstain from voting on matters before the Board except in the event of a tie vote.
 Assume the duties of the President, in the event that the Past President and president-elect are unable to perform their official duties.
-Select assistants as necessary for efficient completion of duties.
-Write a mid-year and end of the year report for the membership.
+Select assistants as necessary for the efficient completion of duties.
+Write a mid-year and end-of-the-year report for the membership.
 Attend all meetings called by the association.
 Participate in the strategic plan of the association.
 Assume other duties as assigned by the Executive Board.
 Standing Committee Chairpersons will notify the Vice-President of all Committee meetings in advance.

 Secretary (2-3 hours per week) The secretary is responsible for recording and keeping all meeting minutes.
 Conduct the general correspondence of the Association and the Executive Board.
 Preserve all papers, letters, and transactions of the association for two years.
-Maintain a copy of each newsletter for permanent record.
+Maintain a copy of each newsletter for permanent records.
 Keep election records for one year.

-Treasurer (3-5 hours per week) The treasurer receives and has charge of all funds of the Association, deposit such funds, and provides for the expenditure of such funds as directed by the Finance Committee.
+Treasurer (3-5 hours per week) The treasurer receives and has charge of all funds of the Association, deposits such funds, and provides for the expenditure of such funds as directed by the Finance Committee.
 Make a full report to the Association twice a year.
 Keep an itemized account of all receipts and disbursements.
 Submit all books of accounts to an outside accountant for review as specified by the Executive Board.
 Serve as a member of the Finance Committee.
 Maintain responsibility for and obtain receipts for all physical property of the Association.
 Secure fidelity bond for the Association.
 Submit State and Federal Internal Revenue forms as required.